2beFound/external-api-docs/scenarios/README.md

 ## Get offers and prices for a customer's specific set of booking parameters

-If the partner can provide some details of your customer's travel intentions, a specific offer for these booking parameters can be obtained through the [Offer-API](../offer-api/README.md).
+If the partner can provide some details of the customer's travel intentions, a specific offer for these booking parameters can be obtained through the [Offer-API](../offer-api/README.md).

 - Authenticate through the [Auth-API](../offer-api/docs/Api/AuthApi.md).
 - Make a request to the [Town-API](../offer-api/docs/Api/RequestTownApi.md) or the [Shop-API](../offer-api/docs/Api/RequestShopApi.md) to get an [Offer](../offer-api/docs/Model/Offer.md).
-- You can then present the offer to the customer and allow them to proceed to the ALPINRESORTS.com booking engine in one of the ways described in this described in this section.
+- Present the offer to the customer and allow them to proceed to the ALPINRESORTS.com booking engine in one of the ways described in this section.

 ### Deeplink to checkout page

-If the partner obtained an offer, you can direct the customer to the ALPINRESORTS.com checkout page to complete registration there.
+If the partner obtained an offer, the customer can be directed to the ALPINRESORTS.com checkout page to complete registration there.

 ![Deeplink to checkout](3-offer-to-checkout.png)